 8. When and how is the net asset value (NAV) determined?

-The NAV is the actual value of the fund, which will be determined weekly on each Wednesday at 13:00 UTC.
-The NAV is determined by the administrator based on the rates provided by Coin Market Cap.
-The incurred costs as described in chapter 9 of the prospectus will be taken into consideration for the determination of the NAV.
+The NAV is determined each Wednesday at 13:00 UTC by the fund administrator IQEQ, based on the rates provided by Coin Market Cap.
+The incurred costs, as described in chapter 9 of the prospectus, will be taken into consideration for the determination of the NAV.

 9. Can I enter or exit the fund at any moment of my choosing?

 The fund will in principle issue and redeem units every Wednesday at 13:00 UTC, at the request of (prospective) participants, unless the NAV calculation is suspended or the prospectus provides otherwise.
 Requests for the issue and redemption of units need to be received by the administrator at least one calendar week prior to the intended transaction day.
 Only requests received before Wednesday 13:00 UTC will be executed the following Wednesday, based on the established NAV on that day at 13:00 UTC.

 The minimum subscription amount is € 100,000.
 The minimum of subsequent subscription amounts is € 5,000.
 The total invested amount per participant may never be less than € 100,000 (excluding decrease in value).

 11. What is the minimum redemption amount?